-Over the past two years we have gone through the settling in process (yes, it really is ongoing!), and have worked out what works and what doesn’t.
+Over the past two years we’ve gone through the settling in process (yes, it really is ongoing!), and have worked out what works and what doesn’t.

-Accordingly, rooms have changed useage, cupboards have changed contents, and generally things have developed along the way in order to function for us better.
+During that time rooms have changed use, cupboards have changed contents, and generally things have developed along the way in order to function for us better.

 Don’t let the roots grow if you’re not happy!